 Join Bob Isenberg and Jerry Pyle, Peregrine Watch, for pastries (while they last) and to search for owls and Peregrine Falcons at Morro Rock.
 Morro Rock is home to two pairs of breeding Peregrine Falcons.
 NOTE: this is a stop and scope event, not a planned walk.
 Stop by anytime from 9am and 2pm.
 Meets at Morro Rock.
 Coleman Drive, Morro Bay.
 Meet across from bathrooms, next to Morro Rock.
 Look for Bob's van with awning, scopes and Peregrine statue.

 Jim May Park is an urban park featuring a large fresh water lake.
 Join Tony Gayfield for this easy, .65 mile walk around the lake taken at a slow to moderate pace, depending on bird activity and sightings along the way.
 The route follows gentle terrain over flat surfaces, making it accessible for most participants.
 Winter brings a number of gulls and geese to the area.
 A few different species of both have been found on the lake, along with a variety of other waterfowl.
 American White Pelicans may be present.
 The White-faced Ibis is an occasional visitor.
 Likely species would include the Great-tailed Grackle.
 Jim May Park has one of the largest Great-tailed Grackle colonies in the county.
 Bathrooms are available, and the trip is open to all levels of experience.
-This trip is intended for Sountern California birders traveling northbound to the festival.
+This trip is intended for Southern California birders traveling northbound to the festival.
 Meet at Jim May Park, 809 Stanford Drive, Santa Maria, CA 93454.

 Join Dawn Beattie at Cloisters Park.
 The Park, with pond and nearby dunes, offers an interesting variety of birds, such as White- and Golden-crowned Sparrows, California Thrasher, Yellow-rumped Warbler and Black-crowned Night-Heron.
 The pond also attracts migratory ducks and geese.
 People in wheelchairs or using walkers or canes will find all paths accessible.
 Two miles from the Community Center.
 Easy.
-Meet at Cloisters Park.
+Meet ats Cloisters Park.
 From Hwy 1 at the north end of Morro Bay, turn west (toward the water) at the San Jacinto traffic light, then take first left (south) on Coral Avenue; in a few blocks enter the parking lot on the right, next to the restrooms.

 Morro Rock is home to Peregrine Falcons, Blue-gray Gnatcatcher, Common Yellowthroat, various sparrows, and the elusive Canyon Wren.
 Join Bettina Eastman to look for cormorants, various species and age classes of gulls, Brown Pelicans and maybe a Common Murre.
 Meets at Morro Rock.
 Coleman Drive, Morro Bay.
 Meet across from bathrooms, next to Morro Rock.